Links on Android Authority may earn us a commission. Learn more.

 Price: Free / Up to $1.99

 Sky Force Reloaded is a top-down shooter with tons of action.
-Each level has you flying through a battlefield, destroying enemies, complete in-level objectives, and avoid being destroyed.
+Each level has you flying through a battlefield, destroying enemies, completing in-level objectives, and avoiding being destroyed.
 The game also has various aircraft to unlock, upgrades, and card buffs to make things easier.
-It rounds out the experience with beautiful, colorful graphics, voice over work, and a decent soundtrack.
+It rounds out the experience with beautiful, colorful graphics, voice-over work, and a decent soundtrack.
 It’s a bit older and there are plenty of other top-down shooters.
 However, few have the polish of Sky Force Reloaded.

 Price: Free to play